 Okay, Noah.
 So, lots of things to say.
 Lots of things to say about how to get over a break-up and how to get over your ex.
 In fact, a few months ago, I had sat down to record two courses.
 One was on how to get your ex back, and also to decide whether that’s the right thing to do.
 And then the other one’s how to get over your ex, or how to get over a break-up.
 So, I’ve prepared these notes and slides, and then I had set aside two hours to record it.
 Three hours in, I’d only gotten through about a quarter of the way through one of those courses.

 So, I was like, “I do not have time for this.
 I wanted to give a fuller answer.”
 You know, I’m an academic by training and it’s hard for me to give trite or quick, easy path answers.
 I want to give the full answer every time.
-And you know, in a 10 to 20 minute video, a big challenge was – I originally always aim for 10 minutes, turned out to be like 20+ minutes because I was generally going into fuller answers, and I learned that to get it under 10, I have to give just one part of the bigger answer.
+And you know, in a 10 to 20 minute video, that’s a big challenge.
+I originally always aim for 10 minutes, turned out to be like 20+ minutes because I was generally going into fuller answers, and I learned that to get it under 10, I have to give just one part of the bigger answer.

 So anyway, I set that all aside, shelved it, and hoped that all the people who were asking for them – because I was flooded with requests on ex questions.
 Literally, it seemed like it was more than half of the questions that were coming in at that time.
-And then, I was hoping that they would notice, that I hadn’t yet fulfilled this video course yet.
+And then, I was hoping that they wouldn’t notice, that I hadn’t yet fulfilled this video course yet.
 And then I got a bunch of emails saying, “Hey, where’s the course?”

 But for like a month or so, I stopped getting so many ex questions.
 I thought, “Oh, okay.
 Maybe that was just a wave or a fad or something.”
 But it’s September now, and man, my inbox, the groups and the Facebook messengers have been flooded with people asking ex questions again.
 So, I hypothesized that it was a summer.
 Like, the summer high, or the summer love, and then the reality of the end of summer hits people.
 And a lot of these people going back to school, and that kind of brings you back down to reality.